 Conservation | Preservation

 Widely regarded as the premier example of Spanish Colonial architecture, Mission San Xavier del Bac is the only church of its kind within the U.S. that is largely intact in its original form.
+Further, it is a working church still offering spiritual support to members of the indigenous population whose ancestors helped build the church.

 During the more than 200-year history of the Mission, non-compatible materials were used at times in repairs.
 Since 1989, Patronato San Xavier has reversed this trend, returning to the use of traditional materials in the Mission’s preservation.